22/04/2025 14comments | Jump to last

 7 Posted 22/04/2025 at 16:02:45

-As Mike says, without up to date (in fact future) accounts, what we have so far is indeed cave drawings and thus we can only speculate.
+As Mike says, without up-to-date (in fact, future) accounts, what we have so far is indeed cave drawings and thus we can only speculate.

-While we have a very large number of expensive players out of contract and I think a big opportunity to do a large scale wage re-structure (and maybe some further pruning of group and company non playing staff), we are clearly still some way off break even.
-In terms of increasing turnover (while holding wage ration constant) Deloitte apparently claimed the new stadium could give match day revenues of £55m versus current revenues of £19m.
-That is a big and worthwhile boost but a) it seems ambitious and b) it will surely also incur addition on the day costs given the size increase (we currently employ c 380 matchday temporary staff).
+In terms of increasing turnover (while holding the wage ratio constant) Deloitte apparently claimed the new stadium could give match day revenues of £55M versus current revenues of £19M.
+That is a big and worthwhile boost but: a) it seems ambitious; and b) it will surely also incur additional on-the-day costs given the size increase (we currently employ c 380 matchday temporary staff).

 Robert Tressell